warwick-icse/FlowFormer/README.md

 ---

 FlowFormer is a foundational model designed for high-accuracy wind farm wake modelling using high-fidelity Large Eddy Simulation (LES) data.
-The model is built on advanced transformer architectures, enabling precise flow field predictions essential for optimising wind farm layouts and improving the control strategy, thereby improving overall energy efficiency.
+The model is built on advanced transformer architectures, enabling precise flow field predictions essential for optimising wind farm layouts and improving the control strategy, thereby enhancing overall energy efficiency.

 ---